-CHAPTER 5: Strategies for Closing Living Wage Gaps
+Strategies for Closing

+Around Living Wage

 - 7. Engage with worker representatives, local trade unions, and organisations that work with unions.
-You may want to work with consultants or business knowledgeable civil society groups to help gain context and appropriate - 8.
+You may want to work with consultants or business knowledgeable civil society groups to help gain context and appropriate contacts. - 8.
 Look to peers and others for inspiration.
 Find more case studies at the IDH Road map step 5 or the UN Global Compact Living Wage Microsite.